rmbl-xD/rmbl-xD/README.md

   - [LinkedIn](https://www.linkedin.com/in/francesco-caprio-3b6557131/)

-### ⚡ Fun fact: In 2002 I was a professional Enemy Territory player with actual salary.
+### ⚡ Fun fact: From 2002 till 2004 I was a professional Enemy Territory player with actual salary.